 But if you don’t want your phone to resemble a brick with a keypad, smartphone options like the Nokia 5.3 have moved away from the company’s iconic bulky yet compact design.
 This sleek-looking alternative has an integrated 3800 mAh battery claimed to give you two days’ worth of battery life with a single charge.
 But this claim is based on circumstances where the phone is operating on a new battery for five hours per day.
 And different models contain a disclaimer warning users that each battery has a limited amount of recharge cycles, and battery capacity will reduce over time.

 Need to quickly charge your phone before you leave home?
 The SuperVOOC function is said to be a unique feature found in OPPO’s more recent devices, including the newest OPPO Reno 10x Zoom (and Reno 5G) which uses VOOC 3.0.
 This is described as the newly improved take on a fast charging technology nicknamed VOOC, which is short for ‘Voltage Open Loop Multi-Step Constant-Current Charging’.
-This is also available in the Oppo Find X smartphones.
+This is also available in the Oppo R17 and Find X smartphones.

 - Best battery: 4065 mAh